-- Clean facilities routinely and effectively. - Clean frequently touched surfaces, such as doorknobs, door handles, handrails and telephones, as well as non-porous surfaces in bathrooms, sleeping areas, kitchen area and offices (e.g., floors) - Place waste baskets in visible locations and empty regularly; - Ensure that waiting areas, TV rooms and reading rooms have adequate ventilation (e.g., open windows if practical) - Linens, eating utensils and dishes belonging to those who are sick do not need to be cleaned separately, but should not be shared without thorough washing. - Instruct cleaning staff to avoid "hugging" laundry before washing it to avoid selfcontamination. - Instruct cleaning staff to wash their hands with soap and water or an alcoholbased hand sanitizer immediately after handling infected laundry
+- Clean and disinfect facilities routinely and effectively. - Clean frequently touched surfaces, such as doorknobs, door handles, handrails and telephones, as well as non-porous surfaces in bathrooms, sleeping areas, kitchen area and offices (e.g., floors). - Place waste baskets in visible locations and empty regularly. - Ensure that waiting areas, TV rooms and reading rooms have adequate ventilation (e.g., open windows if practical). - Linens, eating utensils, dishes and other personal items should not be shared. - Instruct cleaning staff to avoid "hugging" used laundry and to use PPE while doing laundry to avoid self-contamination. - Instruct cleaning staff to use gloves when handling any personal items and laundry belonging to others. and to wash their hands with soap and water or apply an alcohol-based hand sanitizer afterwards.